MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-item-application.md

 |01-03-20|1|2|-5|2|

 ## <a name="fixed-application"></a>Fixed Application
-You make a fixed application when you specify that the cost of an stock increase should apply to a specific stock decrease, or vice versa.
+You make a fixed application when you specify that the cost of an inventory increase should apply to a specific inventory decrease, or vice versa.
 The fixed application affects the remaining quantities of the entries, but the fixed application also reverses the exact cost of the original entry that you are applying to, or from.

 To make a fixed application, you use the **Appl.-to Item Entry** field or the **Appl.-from Item Entry** field in the document lines to specify the item ledger entry that you want the transaction line to apply to, or from.
 For example, you might make a fixed application when you want to create a cost application that specifies that a sales return should apply to a specific sales shipment to reverse the cost of the sales shipment.
-In this case, [!INCLUDE[prod_short](includes/prod_short.md)] ignores the costing method and applies the stock decrease, or increase, for a sales return, to the item ledger entry that you specify.
+In this case, [!INCLUDE[prod_short](includes/prod_short.md)] ignores the costing method and applies the inventory decrease, or increase, for a sales return, to the item ledger entry that you specify.
 The advantage of making a fixed application is that the cost of the original transaction is passed to the new transaction.

 ### <a name="example--fixed-application-in-purchase-return"></a>Example – Fixed Application in Purchase Return
 The following example, which illustrates the effect of fixed application of a purchase return of an item using the FIFO costing method, is based on the following scenario: